mrballistic/bejeweled-ai/README.md

    ```

 The script will:
-- Switch to the gh-pages branch
+- Create a fresh gh-pages branch
+- Install dependencies
-- Build a production version
+- Build a production version with relative paths
 - Clean up unnecessary files
 - Move the build to the root directory
 - Push to GitHub Pages